Gambling in Pennsylvania: History

 In 2004, Pennsylvania legislators passed Act 71, making progress in their push to legalize gambling.
 This act, also known as the Pennsylvania Racehorse Development and Gaming Act, established the Pennsylvania Gaming Control Board and legalized casinos and racetracks within the state.
 It was apparent that horse racing was a viable industry that would create thousands of new jobs and bring more money into Pennsylvania.
 The revenues gained by the machines and tracks would primarily go towards providing property tax relief, various horse breeders in the state, local governments, as well as various funds that were established by Act 71.
 The moral, social, and religious grounds on which people had previously opposed gambling became less of a factor as new generations of Pennsylvanians became adults, which eventually led to a greater public acceptance of gambling.
 Another factor that contributed to this acceptance was that the historic link between gambling and crime had diminished as the ownership structure of casinos had shifted to publicly traded corporations.
 During the first full year of operations, seven casinos produced machine revenues of over one billion dollars, which yielded tax revenues of about seven hundred and sixty-six million dollars, and by the end of 2009, the revenues of Pennsylvania machines exceeded those of machines in other states with the exception of Nevada.

 The success of Act 71 led to calls for more gambling legislation to be passed in Pennsylvania.
 The 2017 Truck stop and Satellite casino bill included in it a plan to establish 10 new mini-casino sites, as well as expand casino-style gambling to truck stops, online portals, and airports.
 In 2016 there were approximately 18,000 people employed by the various racetracks and casinos around the state, all of which generate approximately $1.4 billion annually in tax revenue.

+In April 2025, Pennsylvania’s gambling revenue rose 10.7% year-on-year to $558.7 million, largely driven by significant growth in iGaming, which neared a monthly record with $227.7 million, up 31.3% from last year.
+Online slots and table games saw significant increases, while online poker dipped slightly.
+Hollywood Casino at Penn National led the iGaming sector, followed by Valley Forge and Rivers Casino Philadelphia.
+Sports betting revenue remained steady at $42.5 million, with FanDuel and DraftKings dominating the market.
+Land-based slots revenue dipped 1.2% to $203.1 million, but retail table games rose 2.8%.
+Overall, legal gambling generated $234.5 million in tax revenue for the state, with iGaming and land-based slots as the largest contributors.

+In July 2025, PA's gaming revenue reached $557.7m, up 11.4% year-on-year.
+This was primarily driven by iGaming, up 30.9% vs 2024.
+Sports betting saw a 0.5% decline, generating $40.6m.